maplibre/maplibre-react-native/docs/VectorSource.md

 <!-- DO NOT MODIFY! -->
 <!-- This file is auto-generated from javascript/components/VectorSource.tsx -->
-## <MapLibreGL.VectorSource />
+# <MapLibreGL.VectorSource />
-### VectorSource is a map content source that supplies tiled vector data in Mapbox Vector Tile format to be shown on the map.<br/>The location of and metadata about the tiles are defined either by an option dictionary or by an external file that conforms to the TileJSON specification.
+VectorSource is a map content source that supplies tiled vector data in Mapbox Vector Tile format to be shown on the map.<br/>The location of and metadata about the tiles are defined either by an option dictionary or by an external file that conforms to the TileJSON specification.

-### props
+## Props
 | Prop | Type | Default | Required | Description |
 | ---- | :--: | :-----: | :------: | :----------: |
 | id | `string` | `MapLibreGL.StyleSource.DefaultSourceID` | `false` | A string that uniquely identifies the source. |